AndrejKolar/PassGen/README.md

 Swift CLI app for generating passwords.

 ## Use
-Run the app with the flag `-h` to see root level options
+Run the app with the flag `-h` to see root level options.
+The app supports normal (random character string) and separated (random grouped characters separated by a separator character) password types.
 <img width="1082" alt="Screenshot 2022-08-15 at 15 29 19" src="https://user-images.githubusercontent.com/1213228/184645800-22a75a98-e074-4800-b67e-c08792f6c83f.png">

 ### Normal